blackberry/WebWorks-Community-APIs/BB10/thumbnail/README.md

 # ThumbNail API

-The LED API allows you to control the LED.
+The ThumNail API allows you to create thumbnail of images residing on the local filesystem.

 **Tested On**